WithGJR/gflux/README.md

 ## About this generator

-gflux is a generator help you generating the basic react+flux(with webpack) structure.
+gflux is a generator help you generate the basic react+flux(with webpack) structure.

 It equips with `babel-loader` and `react-hot-loader` by default.